Pain Innovation Unit

-"Our Pain Innovation Unit is committed to finding better pain solutions through patient-driven research and we are proud to have the aspiration to solve pain.
-This can only be achieved through a collaborative approach and we want to work with patients, clinicians and researchers to better understand the mechanisms behind pain diseases enabling the development of more effective treatments."
+“In our Pain Innovation Unit we are proud of our aspiration to solve pain.
+We believe a collaborative approach is essential, and want to work with researchers, clinicians and patients to better understand pain as a disease and enable the development of more effective treatments.”

 The Pain Innovation Unit consists of four sections:

 Select an area of focus for more information

 Our translational science and intelligence group aims to unravel the mechanisms behind diseases.

 We have used our extensive knowledge across pain indications to: